enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Init App
 --------
-Find a suitable location on your filesystem where you want to place the code for your application, and create an empty folder. i.e. /Users/<username>/project/myapp
+Find a suitable location on your filesystem where you want to place the code for your application, and create an empty folder. e.g. /Users/<username>/project/myapp

 Included with Enonic XP is the :ref:`toolbox` command.
 It includes an option to initialize an application with all the standard structures typically required for an app.

 Run the following command while located in your target folder::

-  $XP_INSTALL/toolbox.sh init-app -n com.company.myapp
+  $XP_INSTALL/toolbox/toolbox.sh init-app -n com.company.myapp

 .. tip:: Only basic characters (a-z, 0-9 and .) should be used for application names.
 We recommend following standard Java package naming conventions

 For all options on the init script, Run::

-  $XP_INSTALL/toolbox.sh help init-app
+  $XP_INSTALL/toolbox/toolbox.sh help init-app

 The init script will create a standard project structure for your app and configure Gradle build scripts.